 Keep on brow’ing:

-I Tried This Celeb-Approved Eyebrow Treatment & Here’s What Happened
+I Tried This Celeb-Approved Eyebrow Treatment and Here’s What Happened

 This 5-Star Amazon Product Can Do Absolutely Everything

-This story was originally published in October 2018 and has since been updated.
+This story was originally published in October 2018.
+It has since been updated.